 My book provides a personal portrayal of the joys and anguish of uncovering the causes of climate change only for those discoveries to be bitterly contested.
 It recounts the twists and turns by which lobbyists, commentators and climate deniers tried to delay action on climate.
 And it describes how the people directly affected by climate disasters are the ones who are starting to change the narrative, away from denial and despair towards action and hope.

-Hot Air: The Inside Story of the Battle Against Climate Change Denial, will be published by Atlantic books on 7th October 2012.
-See https://atlantic-books.co.uk/book/hot-air/ which has links to options to pre-order online and there are of course your local bookshops where you will be able to pre-order the book.
+The Hardback edition of Hot Air: The Inside Story of the Battle Against Climate Change Denial, was published by Atlantic books on 7th October 2021 and the paperback edition on 4th August 2022.
+See https://atlantic-books.co.uk/book/hot-air/ which has links to options to pre-order online and there are of course your local bookshops where you can buy the book.